znibbles/02-waveguides-in-genexpr/transcripts/01-non-linear-karplus-strong.md

 We implement the modulation by specifying one coefficient first, and a sample and hold logic to multiply that coefficient.
 While this provides a glimpse of what we are able to do here, it is a more physically correct modeling we're after here, that is, a string terminated by a nonlinear spring, which can be modelled by two separate springs with different stiffness coefficients.

 Thus, we add a second coefficient to our allpass and use both in an alternating manner, based on the zero crossings of the input.
-In other ways, whenever a zero crossing occurs, we switch the coefficient from one to the other.
+In other words, whenever a zero crossing occurs, we switch the coefficient from one to the other.
 Since nonlinearities can introduce instability into a system, we minimize the probability of them occurring by modulating when the least amount of energy is in the system.

 And here the fun part begins: Try experimenting with different combinations of excitation signals and modulators - but don't be surprised when the system grows unstable at some point, it has happened to me quite a few times ;)